Accolanto

 About Accolanto

 If battling's your game, though, then search no further.
 Accolanto consistently produces trainers of impressive strength, high-caliber Pokémon masters who've taken tournaments around the world by storm.
 Its gym leaders are indisputable experts in their chosen specialties, reportedly taking the art of monotype battling to a whole new level.
-A large, bustling city, Heliotropolis, has sprung up around the league's headquarters, and trainers who wend their way through Accolanto's heavily-forested Victory Road to reach it will find the ZC's most respected Elite Four—and a Champion who has been decimating opponents for over half a century—waiting for them there.
+A large, bustling city, Heliotropolis, has sprung up around the league's headquarters, and trainers who wend their way through Accolanto's heavily-forested Victory Road to reach it will find a highly respected Elite Four—and a Champion who has been decimating opponents for over half a century—waiting for them there.

 As with any major sporting league the Accolanto League has its fair share of problems and drama, and recently there have been some very serious disagreements between several of the league's officials.
 These disagreements have resulted in a schism that has divided the organization, leaving one half storming off to create a new, independent Pokémon League after its own vision and the other scrambling to replace the missing members and hold itself together.
 Some see the incident as something exciting and even welcome, looking forward to the new changes and challenges the splinter league will bring and pleased that even more awesome Pokémon-battling options are on the horizon.
 With the details of the schism currently undisclosed, however, most trainers are left with only wild speculation about the nature of the problem and what it means for the future of their now-struggling Pokémon League.